tinalexander/tinalexander.github.io/pages/2023/10-october.md

 > And in the clinical study, that range was infused into patients.
 >
 > ...
+>
+>
+> Karl Kasamon, FDA [01:52:37]
+>
+> The manufacture of Exa-cel, as shown in this diagram, starts with collection of autologous hematopoietic stem cells using apheresis.
+>
+> Then, CD34+ positive cells are isolated, purified, and genome edited with a CRISPR endonuclease and an SPY101 guide RNA.
+>
+> Following editing, the cells are incubated in a culture medium, washed and cryopreserved.
+>
+> After completion of lot release testing and manufacture of the appropriate dose, Exa-cel lots are shipped to qualified clinical centers for infusion.

 ## ACIP discussion on influenza vaccines and ischemic stroke